lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic1_TLFramework.md

 ### F. Assessment and Feedback
 *Measuring learning and guiding improvement*

-- Conduct assessments (projects, exams, portfolios, presentations)
+- Conduct Assessments Using Existing Assignment Types
+- Generate Rubric-Based, Constructive Feedback
-- Provide timely, specific, and constructive feedback
+- Use AI-Assisted Self- and Peer-Assessment
-- Use self- and peer-assessment tools
+- Use AI for Feedback, Grading, and Originality Verification
-- Incorporate AI for feedback generation, plagiarism detection, or automated grading (as appropriate)
-- Analyze data to identify learning gaps and misconceptions

 ### G. Reflection and Improvement
 *Closing the loop through critical self-analysis and iteration*